-Until the late 60’s Rolex continued to equip the newer reference 1675 with the old small GMT hand after they made the GMT hand bigger and more easily readable.
-With the new 1675, as a buyer, you had the opportunity to use the old-fashioned oyster bracelet or the new jubilee-bracelet making it the first Rolex sports watch with a jubilee-bracelet.
-The newer GMT headed in a new direction and a new insert for the stainless steel model were available.
-In the early 1970’s the all-black insert was introduced that later became known as the “licorice ” insert.
+Until the late 60s Rolex continued to equip the newer reference 1675 with the old small GMT hand after they made the GMT hand bigger and more easily readable.
+With the new 1675, as a buyer, you had the opportunity to use the old-fashioned oyster bracelet or the new Jubilee bracelet making it the first Rolex sports watch with a Jubilee bracelet.
+The newer GMT headed in a new direction and a new insert for the stainless steel model was available.
+In the early 1970s, the all-black insert was introduced that later became known as the “licorice ” insert.

 Rolex GMT-Master Reference 16750

 Before you had to set the date by moving the minute hand a lot of hours.
 The new 16570 was modern and can today be seen as the ultimate vintage watch according to many watch lovers.
-The new quickset feature changed the order that the hands were placed in.
-In earlier models, like the newer watches today, the hands were set GMT/Hour/Minute/Second and the new 16570 were set Hour/GMT/Minute/Second
+The new quickset feature changed the order that the hands were placed.
+In earlier models, like the newer watches today, the hands were set GMT/Hour/Minute/Second, and the new 16570 were set Hour/GMT/Minute/Second

 Until 1986 the dial of the 16750 was matte with painted indexes, however, that changed to a glossy dial with white gold indexes around the luminous material.
 Because of this, the matte dial is a lot rarer to come by, and in our honest opinion the better option.

-The 16750 could also be seen as in two-tone reference 16753, also known as the “Rootbeer” or the all yellow gold version reference 16758.
+The 16750 could also be seen as in the two-tone reference 16753, also known as the “Rootbeer” or the all-yellow gold version reference 16758.

 Rolex GMT-Master Reference 16700